 Consolidation Level Consolidate East County demand-response services into ECTA as a new, formalized organization.
 All other agency-cities retain administrative control of fixed-routes.
-Key Actions Formalize ECTA to provide all demand-response type service (including paratransit and expanded dial-a-ride services) in East County on behalf of participating communities.
+Key Actions Formalize ECTA to provide all demand-response type service (including paratransit and expanded dial-a-ride services) in East County on behalf of participating communities to gain administrative efficiency.
 Fixed routes in east county would not necessarily transition to ECTA given the minimal connectivity between the cities today but could be incorporated as an additional step.
 Consider additional integration of Camarillo demand response service into Gold Coast or full participation in ECTA.
 Implement a centralized call-taking and dispatching center serving all demand-response operations (paratransit and dial-a-ride).
 Standardize paratransit and DAR rider and operating policies across agencies.
 Utilize TRANSCOM more intentionally and regularly for regional service planning and coordination to maintain connections and expand regional offerings.
 Conduct a comprehensive regional service planning analysis to examine how alterations to all routes could create a network that better serves both the regional travel demand and local circulation.
 Consolidate fixed route operating contracts only (agencies remain independent otherwise), presumably split geographically, with 1-2 entities managing the procurement.
-How it improves passenger experience Moderate improvements for demand-response riders resulting from a centralized call-center.
+A centralized call center will provide incremental benefits to demand-response How it improves riders.
 Long-term benefits for fixed-route riders as interagency coordination leads to better route connections.
-Although it is likely these trips would still be interagency transfers, two further steps reduce the possible friction for riders: More welcoming for all first-time customers with more centralized/regional customer service, unified marketing and web presence.
+Although it is likely these trips would still be passenger interagency transfers, two further steps reduce the possible friction for riders: experience More welcoming for all first-time customers with more centralized/regional - Apartonae customer service, unified marketing and web presence.
 More uniform customer experience through coordination to align rider policies.